Kendell Brooks: Arizona Cardinals

 After going unselected in the 2023 NFL draft, Brooks was signed by the Arizona Cardinals as an undrafted free agent, being given $80,000 guaranteed in his contract which was the second-most of their undrafted signees.
 On August 29, 2023, Brooks was released by the Cardinals as part of final roster cuts before the start of the 2023 season.

 Indianapolis Colts

 On January 9, 2024, Brooks signed a reserve/future contract with the Indianapolis Colts.
 He was waived on August 14.

 Washington Commanders

 Brooks was signed by the Washington Commanders on August 20, 2024.
 He was released on August 27.

 Tennessee Titans

 On September 2, 2024, Brooks was signed to the Tennessee Titans practice squad.
 On December 7, he was promoted to the active roster.
 Brooks made his NFL debut during Week 14's game against the Jacksonville Jaguars on special teams.

 On August 26, 2025, Brooks was waived by the Titans as part of final roster cuts and re-signed to the practice squad the next day.
 He was waived from the practice squad on September 1.
 On October 2, Brooks was re-signed to the practice squad and promoted to the active roster eight days later.

+On August 30, 2026, Brooks was waived/injured and placed on injured reserve the next day after clearing waivers.